 “With perishable and packaged foods (including candy and drinks), freshness and quality can be questionable, so I would proceed with caution, unless the food is in a can (canned goods have a longer shelf life than other packaging options),” says Bodge.
 “Because you have no idea how long something has been sitting around, look for expiration dates.
 Also, while I’m pro-generic at the grocery store, in this case I would opt for name brands over generics.”

-And even if you’ve verified freshness, is that $1.25 price tag really a value?
-Not during our price checks.
-For instance, a 15.5-ounce can of Goya red kidney beans was $1.25 at Dollar Tree.
-At a nearby Walmart supermarket in central Virginia, the same-size can of Goya red kidney beans cost $1.22.
-In most cases it’s best to opt instead for supermarkets, which frequently mark down prices on canned goods and also offer trusted store brands that are especially cheap even when they aren’t on sale.
+And even if you’ve verified freshness, is that $1.25 price tag really good value?
+Not always during our price checks.
+It pays to double-check the going rate at nearby stores.
+In most cases, it’s best to opt instead for supermarkets, which frequently run deals (especially for store loyalty card holders) and also offer trusted store brands that are especially cheap even when they aren’t on sale.

 "Think things like screwdrivers, tape measures, paint brushes, wrenches and the like,” says James of RatherBeShopping.
 “Yes, they are cheap, but so is the quality.
 Trust me on this one: They will do nothing but frustrate you over time.”